-Yet year-end is about so much more than just your financial statements.
-Here are a few key considerations (and helpful resources) as you prepare for a successful year-end.
+Year-end is about so much more than just your financial statements.
+Here are a few key considerations (and helpful resources) to simplify your year-end planning process.

 Ten Considerations to Make When It Comes to Year-End Planning

 - Tax Compliance: Are you prepared to file your individual and business tax return on time?
-Have you considered how tax reform can continue to impact your situation?
+Have you considered how coronavirus legislation has impacted your situation?
 Do you have over 50 full-time equivalent employees?
 If yes, have you filed the appropriate 1094 and 1095-C forms?

 - Cybersecurity: Have you adequately protected your systems, data and business reputation?
 Have you adequately identified the cyber threats your business may face?
 Have you prepared proper training for your staff to prevent a cybersecurity threat?